- Study at Deakin

 |Level||Higher Degree Coursework (Masters and Doctorates)|

 This cutting-edge course provides hands-on experience of the latest techniques in biotechnology research as well as up-to-date bio-processing and production technologies involving mammalian cells, stem cells and other cultures.

 Students will gain experience operating cell-culture bioreactors similar to those in industrial-scale production facilities.
 An important component of this course is that each unit includes industry involvement through guest lecturers who bring an industry perspective of research and commercialisation into the biotechnology environment.
 Industry involvement will also include on-site visits for some units.
 The core units in this course cover a wide range of emerging topics in biotechnology and, importantly, business skills.

-The Master of Biotechnology (Honours) has a strong industry focus and students undertake 8 credit points in Industry-Linked Research Project units.
+The Master of Biotechnology (Advanced) has a strong industry focus and students undertake 8 credit points in Industry-Linked Research Project units.

 Graduates may choose to articulate into a higher degree by research.
-Alternatively, students may choose to early exit with a Graduate Certificate or Master of Biotechnology.
+Alternatively, students may choose to early exit with a Graduate Certificate, Graduate Diploma or Master of Biotechnology.

 Units in the course may include assessment hurdle requirements.

 The course comprises a total of 16 credit points (10 units).

 |SLE702||Bioinformatics, Proteomics and Genomics|